Tom94/tclaude/README.md

 2. Local servers (running on your machine or in an internal network)
     - **tclaude** will connect to the MCP server via your machine and forward the tools to Claude.
-    - Local servers are useful for tools that require access to local resources (e.g. files on your machine or private data).
+    - Local servers are useful for tools that require access to local resources (e.g. files on your machine).
-    - Authentication is not supported for local servers. **tclaude** assumes that, if you have access to a local server, you are authorized to use it.
     - Two protocols are supported: STDIN (**tclaude** starts the server and pipes the input to it) and HTTPS (**tclaude** connects to the server via a URL).

 Example MCP configuration for `~/.configs/tclaude/tclaude.toml`: